kirubarajan/blog/src/pages/site/index.md

 path: "/blog/site"
 date: "2020-02-21"
 title: "About This Website"
-tags: ['programming', 'research']
+tags: ['programming']
-excerpt: "How I Build/Use This Site"
+excerpt: "How I Build and Use This Site"
 ---

 # About This Website
-> How I Build/Use This Site
+> How I Build and Use This Site

 It's pretty commonplace for computer scientists (and people working in tech) to maintain a website displaying a portfolio and a blog conveying technical thoughts.
 As you can see, I am no different.
 In fact, I actually purchased the domain name https://kirubarajan.com back in early high school when we had a teacher strike and I needed something to do.